 After the programme, you will be ready to work in both goods- and service-producing operations.
-Your future tasks might be to lead or participate in improvement and development projects, working as a project manager in change and improvement projects, being responsible for and working with quality issues, working as a Quality Development Officer, or working with other planning and management tasks.
+Your future tasks might be to lead or participate in improvement and development projects, work as a project manager in change and improvement projects, be responsible for and work with quality issues, work as a Quality Development Officer, or work with other planning and management tasks.

-You can also choose to continue studying at second-cycle level for a further two years in the form of a Master's degree.
-There are a number of possible second-cycle study programmes within Uppsala University, but your undergraduate education also gives you the opportunity to study elsewhere in the world.
+You can also choose to continue studying at the second-cycle level for a further two years in the form of a Master's degree.
+There are several possible second-cycle study programmes at Uppsala University, but your undergraduate education also allows you to study elsewhere in the world.

 Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

 their completed upper secondary (high school) grades (66%)

 Students who have completed their upper secondary (high school) studies outside of Sweden are selected based on their upper secondary grades.
 Students who have completed their upper secondary studies and have taken the Swedish Scholastic Aptitude Test (only available in Swedish) are selected based on their upper secondary grades and their Scholastic Aptitude Test results.